 - Don’t allow integrated chicks to shelter or sleep in nesting boxes.
 Discourage them from doing so because it leads to nesting boxes full of droppings and, in turn, results in eggs being laid in a heavily polluted box.

 - Some picking/pecking occurs as part of the literal “pecking order” that takes place.
 But if it becomes too aggressive, leading to one becoming bloody, remove it to heal on it’s own.
-If you don’t, the flock will peck at it mercilessly.
-A product we use is called Pick no More, which is fantastic in stopping cannibalism.
+If you don’t, the flock will peck at it mercilessly until it dies.
+A product we use is called Pick no More, which is fantastic at stopping cannibalism.
 We bought ours at the farm store, but it can be purchased online as well.

 Once the two flocks have met and adjusted, you’re all set!
 For tips on setting up your coop for the whole flock, see this guide.